Work for the Department of Revenue

 Salary Telework Eligible Benefits Package Eligibility Number of Openings Travel Locations Union Closing Date Additional Requirements for Application

-$55,759—$57,645 Yearly Not Telework Eligible Health Insurance, Paid Leave & Holidays, Retirement Plan 1 Yes, 5% of the Time Helena None Ongoing Resume
+$95,214—$106,075 Yearly Telework Eligible (Full-time telework is not available.
+Telework schedule must be supervisor approved.)
+Health Insurance, Paid Leave & Holidays, Retirement Plan 1 Yes, 5% of the time Helena Montana Federation of Public Employees Oct 6, 2025, 11:59:00 PM Resume

 Apply For This Position